Neck lift (Platysmaplasty)

 What is a deep plane neck lift?

-Unlike a standard neck lift, a deep neck lift focuses on deeper anatomical layers – it does not just tighten the superficial skin structures.
+Unlike a standard neck lift, a deep plane neck lift focuses on deeper anatomical layers – it does not just tighten the superficial skin structures.
 By removing or repositioning deeper structures, the neck and jawline can be reshaped with a longer lasting result.

 Surgery